SyedSahil/Python_Programming/README.md

 # Python_Programming
-#This repository contains all the python programs wriiten by me.
+#This repository contains all the python programs wriiten by me for University purpose.